- (c) Leise Jones Photography 2018

 Approaching this career shift with the same sense of confidence she carried throughout her time at Merrimack, she states, “My liberal arts education made it possible for me to be flexible and succeed in an entirely new career.”
 And succeed she did.
 Anne worked her way from a part-time to full-time employee, culminating in a position as a Senior Manager.
 A true lifelong teacher, she never forgot the skills she learned during her time at Merrimack and beyond.
 She shares that throughout her tenure at the New York Times, she continued to find ways to utilize her teaching experience, especially enjoying the opportunity to help new hires learn the ins and outs of the industry.

 While working in management at the New York Times, Anne found herself reflecting on ways she could give back and make a positive difference in the world.
 Although she wanted to support Merrimack students, she was hesitant and thought that her contributions would not be enough to make the impact she desired to have.
 “For years, I thought you needed to be a millionaire to start a scholarship.
 But one day, I finally took the initiative to call Merrimack and ask what I could do to help.”
-That call was the first step in establishing the Anne Halley Scholarship, an endowment providing financial assistance for a deserving student from the Greater Lawrence area of Massachusetts, which to date has supported five students, each for their full four years at Merrimack.
+That call was the first step in establishing the Anne Halley Scholarship, an endowment providing financial assistance for a deserving student from an underrepresented population from the Greater Lawrence area of Massachusetts, which to date has supported five students, each for their full four years at Merrimack.
 Anne recalls, “Upon learning that a scholarship was possible, I became rather weepy, as it is a big thing to do and very rewarding.”

 Over the years since establishing the Anne Halley Scholarship, Anne has enjoyed receiving letters and updates from recipients of the award.
 She recounts, “The majority of my scholarship recipients indicate how life changing the scholarship has been for them.
 To me, scholarship at Merrimack is the most worthwhile cause I can think of - to continue enriching people’s lives and give them a future that might not be possible without the help of financial aid.”